Phantas0s/devdash/README.md

   * Choose the color, the data and a lot of other things for each widget.
 * Pull data from Google Analytics and Google Search Console.
 More services to come!
 * Unlimited amount of different dashboards with different configurations.
-* Widgets are refreshed on a chosen time period, to have the most up-to-date data.
+* Widgets' data refreshed automatically.
 * It's in the terminal so it's cool!

 # Menu